home-assistant/home-assistant.io/source/_integrations/hunterdouglas_powerview.markdown

 <div class="note">
 The Powerview Hub does not automatically wake shades or report position changes made via pebble remotes.

 Calling the update entity service (`homeassistant.update_entity`) on a shade entity will trigger the hub to awaken a shade and report its current position.
-[An example automation is avaiable](#force-update-shade-position) below for mains powered shades.
+[An example automation is available](#force-update-shade-position) below for mains powered shades.
 While the automation will work for battery-powered shades, it will quickly drain their batteries for these devices.
 </div>

 {% include integrations/config_flow.md %}